mocklis/mocklis.docs/source/introduction/index.rst

         Assert.IsNotNull(pingService);
     }

-The next step up from 'Dummy', if we need to remember what event handlers were actually added to the event is the `Stored` step, which will keep track of attached event handlers, and there are a number of other steps with other types of attachable behaviours.
+The next step up from ``Dummy`` is the ``Stored`` step which will keep track of attached event handlers (and allow us to raise events on these handlers if we wish to do so), and there are a number of other steps with other types of attachable behaviours.

 This chapter is just an introduction; see the reference for a complete list of steps and other constructs used to tune how `Mocklis Classes` work.

 Intellisense friendly
 =====================

 Intellisense is a great feature of modern code editors, and Mocklis is written to make the most of it.
-Your Mocklis Class exposes properties for members of implemented interfaces.
-These properties have extension methods for all of the different steps that they support, which means that Visual Studio will list the available steps through intellisense.
+Your `Mocklis class` exposes `mock properties` for members of implemented interfaces.
+These `mock properties` have extension methods for all of the different steps that they support, which allows
+Visual Studio will list the available steps through intellisense.

 .. image:: Intellisense.png